canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 - will remove unit charmed-etcd/3
 - will remove unit charmed-etcd/4
 - will remove unit charmed-etcd/5
-- will remove storage logs/6
+- will remove storage logs/9
-- will remove storage logs/7
+- will remove storage logs/10
-- will remove storage logs/8
+- will remove storage logs/11
+- will detach storage archive/0
+- will detach storage archive/3
-- will detach storage data/0
+- will detach storage archive/6
-- will detach storage data/2
+- will detach storage data/1
 - will detach storage data/4
+- will detach storage data/7

 Continue [y/N]? y
 ```